CivicActions/agile-ms/documentation/project roles, descriptions, hours.md

 15 years' experience in role

-X hours on this project
+27 hours on this project

 **Description:**
 Need